 In the trading environment, when you hedge, you are simply taking an insurance cover against a negative event.

-As We have explained in our previous articles, in trading, negative events will always be there.
+As We from past experiences, in trading, negative events will always be there.
 At times, even after doing in-depth analysis, the market will go against you.
 However, when you are hedged, you simply reduce the risk of large losses.

 Buying an insurance cover is a simple process.
 In fact, today with the internet, you can simply buy an insurance cover with a few clicks.